kennyjijet/Python_RestfulAPI_AppEngine/README.md

 <b>For example:</b> <br/>
-Game client might want to skin the game in German language, the game will need to grab german-dictionary from GC-GAE Fetch http://game-punks.appspot.com/getdict?password=....&lang=German This will respond with list of keys and its text-content in German.
+Game client might want to skin the game in German language, the game will need to grab german-dictionary from GC-GAE using action 'getdict' (requires two parameters: passwd and lang) Fetch http://game-punks.appspot.com/getdict?password=....&lang=German This will respond with list of keys and its text-content in German.
-After client retrieved dictionary, then it should placed text into postion regard its key
+After client has retrieved dictionary, it should place the text into the postion regarding its key

 <b>Supported languages are following:</b> <br/>
 English, Spanish, German, French, Italian, SimplifiedChinese, TraditionalChinese, Japanese, Korean,